 To take a small example ‘lawn mower’ would be a very high competition keyword (a head tail), but someone querying ‘Honda push lawn mower California’ will be more focused and is more intent on getting this product.
 So while the traffic volume will be low, but the RoI on long tail keywords will be much higher.

 Confused on whether to use head tail keywords or long tail keywords?
 Our take – use a combination of both!

 While head tail keywords will give you short term gains, long tail keywords can help with long term wins.
 While head tail keywords give you some web traffic, long tail keywords can give you conversions.

 Knowing what your competitor is ranking for in keywords is critical at three levels –

 Use tools like SEMRush to assess what keywords your competition is ranking for.

-Now you have a clear visibility of what keywords you have with you, it time to go weeding out the non-RoI friendly ones out and give priority to the RoI friendly keywords.
+Now you have a clear visibility of what keywords you have with you, it is time to go weeding out the non-RoI friendly ones and give priority to the RoI friendly keywords.
 You can do this with the help of Google AdWord Keyword Planner and Google Trends.
 With the Keyword Planner, you can remove any outlier with too much or too little search volume.
 It is worth spending some time on the lower search volume to check for their trend in past and future projections, to ensure you aren’t eliminating any valuable long tail keyword.